-* 1967, Mexico City
+* 1967, Mexico City.

-His most important exhibitions include: El cohete y el abismo, Palacio de Cristal, Museo Reina Sofía, Madrid, Spain (2016); Damián Ortega, Fruitmarket Gallery, Edinburgh, United Kingdom (2016); Casino, Malmö Konsthall, Malmö, Sweden (2016), Pirelli HangarBicocca, Milán, Italia (2015); O fim da matéria, Museo de Arte Moderno, Rio de Janeiro, Brazil (2015); Ape Culture, Hus der Kulturen der Welt, Berlin, Germany (2015); Cosmogonía doméstica, Explanada del Museo Jumex, Mexico City, Mexico (2014); Damián Ortega: Apestraction, Freud Museum, London, United Kingdom (2013); Tool Bit, Pinchuk Art Centre, Kiev, Ukraine (2011); Damián Ortega, The Curve, Barbican Center, London, United Kingdom (2010); Do It Yourself.
-Damián Ortega, The Institute of Contemporary Art, Boston, United States (2009); Champ de Vision, Centre Georges Pompidou, Paris, France (2008); Man is the Controller of the Universe, DAAD Galerie, Berlin, Germany (2007); Obelisco transportable, Public Art Fund, Central Park, New York, United States (2007); Damián Ortega: The Beetle Trilogy And Other Works, Gallery at REDCAT (The Roy and Edna Disney CalArts Theater) and The Museum of Contemporary Art, Los Angeles, United States (2007).
-Moreover, his work has been included in group exhibitions at institutions such as Hospicio Cabañas, Guadalajara, Mexico (2014); The Modern Art Museum, Fort Worth, United States (2013); Faurschou Foundation, Copenhagen, Denmark (2013); muac Museo Universitario de Arte Contemporáneo, Mexico City (2011); Guggenheim Museum, New York, United States (2014 and 2010); The New Museum, New York, United States (2009); La Maison Rouge, Paris, France (2008), among others.
+His most important solo exhibitions include: Play Time, White Cube Bermondsey, London (2017); El cohete y el abismo, Palacio de Cristal del Retiro, Madrid (2016); States of time, The Fruitmarket Gallery, Edinburgh, United Kingdom (2016); Casino, Malmö Konsthall, Sweden (2016), Pirelli HangarBicocca, Milan, Italy (2015); O fim da matéria, Museu de Arte Moderna do Rio de Janeiro, Brazil (2015); Ape Culture, Haus der Kulturen der Welt (HKW) Berlin (2015); Cosmogonía doméstica, Museo Jumex, Mexico City (2014); Damián Ortega: Apestraction, The Freud Museum, London (2013); Tool Bit, PinchukArtCentre, Kiev, Ukraine (2011); Damián Ortega, Barbican Centre, London (2010); Do It Yourself.
+Damián Ortega, ICA- The Institute of Contemporary Art/Boston, United States (2009); Champ de vision, Centre Georges Pompidou, Paris (2008); Man is the Controller of the Universe, Daadgalerie, Berlin (2007); Obelisco transportable, commissioned by Public Art Fund for Central Park, New York (2007); Damián Ortega: The Beetle Trilogy and Other Works, REDCAT CalArts' downtown center for contemporary arts, Los Angeles (2007).